 The Sociology and Criminal Justice Club consists of students majoring and minoring in sociology, majoring in criminal justice, and students interested in a look at the “real world.”
 The club is focused on service learning in the community, academic initiatives, personal growth, departmental unification, and enrichment activities.

-The LVC chapter of S.P.S.E.A. is open to all elementary, secondary, and music education students.
-Consisting of future teachers who all share a sincere love for children, the organization sponsors conventions, community and school projects, education programs, and bi-monthly meetings.
+The LVC chapter of SPSEA is open to all elementary, elementary/special, secondary, and music education students.
+While consisting of future teachers who all share a sincere love for children, the organization meets weekly and participates in local community service projects, provides leadership and professional development opportunities, and promotes political action and advocacy for children of all ages and backgrounds.